gulzarsingh12/k8s-prep-notes/ckad.md

 In stateful sets, volumes are not managed as deployment. it is done differently.
 There is no separate PVC or PV creation. but PVC configuration is moved under `spec.volumeClaimTemplates` section.
 So pvc, pv creation is automatic for each pod.
 You can use the storage class to handle the volume creation and create volume for pods as each pod will have seprate pvc,pv and/or shared/dedicated volume deoending on storage class.

+## Headless Service
+A service is created with `clusterIP: None`.
+This is called headless service.
+Purpose of this service is to create dns A records for pods.
+As we know that pods needs to have dns names here instead of ip based FQDN names.
+Rememeber to set the `serviceName` property in StatefulSet's pod template.
+This is required to generate the unique dns names for each pod.
+Below is th format of dns names of pod
+<pod-name>.<svc-name>.<namespace>.svc.cluster.local
+For example if serive name is `mysql-h` and pod name is `mysql` in default namespace then dns name of first pod will be `mysql-0.mysql-h.default.svc.cluster.local`.
+Still pod can be accessed via `mysql-h.default.svc.cluster.local` service dns name but chances depend on load balancer.
+For example in case of mysql dbs here, for any read operation `mysql-h.default.svc.cluster.local` can be used but for write `mysql-0.mysql-h.default.svc.cluster.local` should be used only.